StopBleed/chromebleed/readme.md

 Whilst some servers have been patched already, many remain that have not been patched.
 Chromebleed uses a web service developed by Filippo Valsorda and checks the URL of the page you have just loaded.
 If it is affected by Heartbleed, then a Chrome notification will be displayed.
 It's as simple as that!

-**Beware of gremlins** - this was developed in about half an hour rather late at night.
+**Gremlins exist** - this was developed rather late at night.
 Bugs will exist somewhere!

 ## Contributing